karwler/BKGraph/README.md

 To zoom either hold down Alt and the left mouse button and mov the mouse left or right or use the Page Up/Down keys.
 To center the viewport press C.
 To reset the viewoprt size press X.
+Right clicking on a graph let's you input an x value to get the function's corresponding y value.